 Records can help you assess the level of risk of your processing activities, and determine if you need to implement new security measures.

-iubenda’s Internal Privacy Management tool can help you record all your processing activities, security measures, and every party you share your data with.
+iubenda’s Register of Data Processing Activities can help you record all your processing activities, security measures, and every party you share your data with.

 Attorney-level solutions to make your websites and apps compliant with the law across multiple countries and legislations.